Get a property report and suburb profile for any property in Newtown

 Newtown property market performance

 Newtown's property market has shown varied performance over the past 12 months.
-House values have seen a modest increase of 3.6%, with the median house price now at $1.83 million.
+House values have seen a modest increase of 3.6%, with the median house price reaching $1.83 million.
 In contrast, unit values have surged by 14.5%, bringing the median unit price to $834,500, indicating a strong demand for units in the area.

 Sales activity has been robust, with 30 houses and 34 units sold over the past 12 months.
 Houses are selling relatively quickly, with a median of 29 days on the market, while units are taking slightly longer at 35 days, reflecting a healthy interest in both property types.